mclemente/healthEstimate/README.md

 Every suggestions/feedback are appreciated, if so, please contact me on discord (Shylight#1337)

 ## License
-Health Estimate is a module for Foundry VTT by Shylight and is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+Health Estimate is a module for Foundry VTT by Shylight and is licensed under the MIT License.

 This work is licensed under Foundry Virtual Tabletop [EULA - Limited License Agreement for module development](https://foundryvtt.com/article/license/).